Back to all posts

 The problem isn't Facebook ads.
 It's not your logo.
 And it's definitely not that "marketing just doesn't work in this industry."

-It's that too many IT companies approach marketing without a strategy, without a clear audience, and without the systems in place to turn attention into revenue.
+It's that too many IT companies approach marketing without a strategy, a clear audience, or the systems in place to turn attention into revenue.

 Let's fix that.